-Making Madhya Pradesh's Smart Cities Climate Resilient Report | February 2020 Focus on water as our weakest link and the cost ofinaction Our studies on water governance have informed irrigation reform for Bihar; Swachh Bharat; and India's National Water Mission.
+Making Madhya Pradesh's Smart Cities Climate Resilient

+Report | February 2020

+Our studies on water governance have informed irrigation reform for Bihar; Swachh Bharat; and India's National Water Mission.
 We have modelled the water-energy nexus and evaluated gains from the circular economy of water and participatory irrigation management in South Asia.
-We are forecasting domestic water conflicts, modelling decisionmaking at the basin-level, and supporting multi-stakeholder initiatives for urban water management.
-We worked closely with the Government of Bihar to restructure the minor water resources department-given 96 per cent of Bihar's farmers were small and marginal farmers to achieve its irrigation intensity targets during the 12th and 13th Five Year Plan periods (2012-22).
+We are forecasting domestic water conflicts, modelling decision-making at the basin-level, and supporting multi-stakeholder initiatives for urban water management.

+We worked closely with the Government of Bihar to restructure the minor water resources department-given 96 per cent of Bihar's farmers were small and marginal farmers-to achieve its irrigation intensity targets during the 12th and 13th Five Year Plan periods (2012-22).

-Collective Action for Water Security and Sustainability Preliminary Investigations
+Collective Action for Water Security and Sustainability

+Preliminary Investigations

 Report | August 2014

+The Perfect Storm

+Pathways to Managing India's Water Sector Sustainably

+White Paper | June 2018

 The National Water Resources Framework Study

-erstwhile Planning Commission

-The Perfect Storm Pathways to Managing India's Water Sector Sustainably White Paper | June 2018 - CEEW was also tasked to prepare Plans.
-We received a letter of appreciation from the Deputy Chairman of the Planning Commission referring to the opening chapter as "an excellent tabulation of accumulated wisdom". - The study was ranked among

-National Water Resources Framework Study Roadmaps for Reforms